jacobdensford/jacobdensford.com/fell/running-the-game.md

 ## Protection

-Protection should never, or very rarely, be increased beyond 3.
+Protection should never, or extremely rarely, be increased beyond 3.

 ## Non-Protagonist Characters